Bringing Neighbors Together

 A History of Service

 Neighborhood House is extremely proud of its legacy of service.
-Over the past decade, we have expanded our reach beyond South and Southwest Portland, offering our innovative and effective programs all across the greater Portland area.
+Over the past decade, we have expanded our innovative and effective programs all across the greater Portland area and even state-wide.
 For over a century, we have been guided by our founders’ simple, yet remarkable, vision of neighbors coming together to solve community problems and help people in need.

 1905Neighborhood House was founded by the National Council of Jewish Women (NCJW), Portland Section, a visionary group committed to changing lives and the community where they lived.
 Early members included Tilly Selling, wife of well-known state legislator, businessman, and philanthropist Ben Selling, and Jeanette Meier, widow of Meier & Frank co-founder Aaron Meier.
 Their efforts were grounded in the settlement house movement, which sought to bring community members together to address the social disintegration, poverty, and other problems associated with the large waves of immigration taking place in the late 19th and early 20th centuries.
 Early programs focused on vocational training aimed at enhancing new immigrants’ ability to find employment, develop marketable skills, learn English, and gain citizenship.
 Neighborhood House also advocated for critical issues impacting immigrants and other vulnerable people in the community, leading local efforts to limit child labor and to convince the city to build a public park in largely immigrant South Portland.